 Charles Dankmeyer, CPO

-Charles is Certified Prosthetist Orthotist and a native of Baltimore.
+Charles is a Certified Prosthetist Orthotist and a native of Baltimore.
 He has been with Dankmeyer since joining his father, Herb Dankmeyer, in the business as a young man - first cleaning the shop and moving the wood then used in prostheses.
 He began work as a CPO after receiving his BS from New York University and his Certifications in Prosthetics and Orthotics.
 During his tenure at Dankmeyer, Charles has served in a number of positions with various organizations, including the American Orthotic and Prosthetic Association, the American Board for Certification in Orthotics and Prosthetics, the American Academy of Orthotists and Prosthetists, the Maryland Rehabilitation Association, and the Veterans Administration.
-Charles is currently President of the American Orthotic and Prosthetic Association.
+Charles is a past President of the American Orthotic and Prosthetic Association.
 At Dankmeyer, Charles has been a part of a number of “firsts” in P&O development, including the proportional switch control, single control site controlling multiple joints, and the powered shoulder.
 There are also a number of advances which Dankmeyer introduced regionally - totally plastic sockets, total contact below knee sockets, hydraulic knee control systems, pneumatic knee control systems, and Myoelectric controlled upper limb prostheses, among many others.
 Charles enjoys boating and sailing and is active in several conservation efforts in the Bay area.

 Angie is a Certified Prosthetist Orthotist, who has been with Dankmeyer since 2006.
 A native of Linthicum, MD, her high school interests in science and math led her to study biological engineering in college, but she found P&O to be a profession where she could combine these interests with her desire to interact with patients, and most effectively help change their lives.
 She has a BS in Biological Resources Engineering from the University of Maryland, and Post-Baccalaureate Certficates in Prosthetics and Orthotics from California State University and Northwestern University respectively.
 She is adjunct faculty at the University of Maryland School of Medicine School of Physical Therapy.
 Angie enjoys playing ice hockey locally in a number of mixed leagues, when she is not coordinating patient/Dankmeyer employee activities.
-You can read more about her recent efforts under Team Dankmeyer.
+You can read more about her past efforts under Team Dankmeyer.

-Jed is a Certified Prosthetist Orthotist, came to Dankmeyer in 2013.
+Jed is a Certified Prosthetist Orthotist who came to Dankmeyer in 2013.
 While in high school and exploring potential careers, Jed stumbled across a newspaper article about amputees, which triggered his interest in the field.
 His interest grew into a passion while he volunteered and later worked as an apprentice at a local prosthetic and orthotic facility where he grew up in Bethlehem, Pennsylvania.
 He eventually made the decision to travel to Seattle, Washington to attend the University of Washington where he received his BS in Prosthetics and Orthotics.
 His prosthetic residency was completed at the Rehabilitation Institute of Chicago and he completed his orthotic residency at Dankmeyer.
 He has always enjoyed working with his hands and interacting with patients.
 Outside of work, Jed can be found exercising or spending time outdoors.
 He enjoys mountain biking, snowboarding, and working on his motorcycle.

-Mary is a Certified Prosthetist and Maryland native, who has been with Dankmeyer since 1999.
+Mary is a Certified Prosthetist and Maryland native who has been with Dankmeyer since 1999.
 Early, she wanted to be a robotic engineer and work with animatronics at Disney World.
 While researching other engineering options at college, she came across the field of prosthetics.
 She spent two summers volunteering at Dankmeyer, working in both the lab and patient care areas.
 She went on to complete her BA in Human Services Counseling from Metropolitan State University in St. Paul, Minnesota, while consecutively completing her Associate of Arts in Prosthetic Technology at Century College.
 She stayed on at Century College to complete her Diploma in Prosthetic Practitioner Advanced Specialty.
 Mary returned to Baltimore, and to the place which inspired her career path, to complete her prosthetic residency at Dankmeyer.

 Mark is a Certified Prosthetist and Board of Certification Orthotist, who has been with Dankmeyer since 1980.
 Mark was born in Baltimore and spent most of his childhood in Pasadena, MD.
 Mark's father was a musician, an artist and sculptor and Mark learned how to work with plaster and molds as he was growing up.
 Since he enjoys working with people and working with his hands, O&P was the ideal career choice.
 He started as a technician at Dankmeyer, and decided to pursue his education in prosthetics after about eight years in fabrication.
 After his Associate in Arts from Allegany Community College in Cumberland, he received his Certificate in Prosthetics from Northeast Metro Technical College in Minnesota.
 Currently residing in Granstville, MD, Mark is the practitioner at our Cumberland, MD office.
 Mark grew up in a musical family, and continues to write music and sing with his wife Linda at local events.

-Kristen Beltran, Board Eligible Prosthetist & Orthotist (CV)
+Rebecca Frost, Board Eligible Prosthetist Resident Orthotist